Banner Image of 8 Best Ways to Learn Web Development for Beginners - Sovorun Blogs

 Let’s understand these roles by imagining the website as a restaurant, where the front end is the immaculate ambiance, the menu with mouthwatering food descriptions, and the overall attraction that catches your eye.
 Whereas the back-end is when you ask for a particular dish (requested on the website), how fast the service was delivered, ensuring the ingredients are fresh and perfectly curated as you requested is what truly gives your experience.

-Are you inclined towards the visual appeal and user experience?
+Front-End Developer: Are you inclined towards the visual appeal and user experience?
 Then, you will be well suited for front-end development, where you design the look and feel to appeal to the user by crafting user-friendly buttons and menus with a smooth user interface that guides the user to navigate through.

-Does problem-solving and working with data interest you?
+Back-End Developer: Does problem-solving and working with data interest you?
 The back end is where building logic, problem-solving, writing APIs, and working with databases to store, retrieve, and manipulate data.
 If implementing server-side logic, which is the backbone of a website, feels suitable for you, go for back-end development.

 3. Knowing the critical languages.